nsaikiran/impression/_drafts/fundamentals-of-datastructures.md

 More generilized structres are also there.
 B trees, B+ trees that has wide usage in the databaeses.

-DS is the way we traverse the DS.
-We now see trees, wheere every record has two hildren, wile traverse sing we choose a child.
-This is similar to binary seach.
-Wheere it reduces search space by half on each choince.
-So, it gives us logarthmic complexity.
-But they must be balance to ge the benefit everytime.
-Hence we make sure after every operation like insert or delete we make sure it is balanced.
-There are many variants of tree. binary trees is an example.

 As we discussed fundametal DSs. linear (array, linked list) and non-linear (trees) linked list and array are different, as the items are stored non-linearly but accessed lineary in linked list.

-As the computers we use are general purpose computers, more than ope progrems's data is stored in data.
-Hence, we alsys need to be deterministic aobu the size of linear block we need.
-So that those many consecutive blocks can be serached for and allocated.
-Hence for creating a array of objects we need to specif t the size of array upfromn.t
-But the linked lists are nonlinear stored hence space. the items are not stored consecutivley hence we don't need to mention the size.

-# Abstract Data tyes:
-The objects with their operations is type. values and operations on those values are data types.
-ADT.
-Where implemenation is not mentioend.
-Stack, Queue, Circuar queue, Priority queue, graph. min-max-heap, heap, hash map, hash table, hash set, dict, dynamic array.

-Note: (afer list is discussed in RAM)
-In general purpose computers, where, you have memroy limited and more than one DS lives in the memory (more thatn one problem may be solved).
-So, probmising a contilous blocks is little tricky.
-So, we mention maximum size we want, so that only that much is allocted for us.

-# DS in programming languages

-many high level programm alngauges are providing lot of datastructures as buildtin.
-For example in pytion, js, we dont need to implement ds.
-For jaba and C+= u get eveuting in stadn librau. these lnagues are moreinteresting as to how they define the builtin types. for example pyton has dict, list as builtin tpes.  these are very generic dta strucres though. any tupe of data can be stored, even then we get the enefit of ds.

-list is dynamic array. used talble doubling to achive this. the idea of containers. the container that can grow/ adjust its size by not wasting lot of memroty but giving consstan accessing. is a adt. use this

-talk about python modle of copuation. why some operations are standard.
-Ram is the baisc model of commputaoin . pytohng omdel of computaton. what operation take less time. and what not.

-Eric lecture on models of computation.

 If we wan to insert new object, we need to find a place for it, if we wan to delete/update we first need to find it.